Josee9988/project-template/.github/ISSUE_TEMPLATE/4-feature-request.md

 ---
 name: "🚀 Feature request"
-about: Suggest an idea or possible enhancement for this project
+about: "Suggest an idea or possible enhancement for this project."
 title: ""
 labels: enhancement
 assignees: Josee9988